Fussball Probetraining wie vorbereiten Symbolbild Fussball

 Prepare yourself mentally for training:

 • No excuses: you have to be ready to give it your all.
-Prepare yourself mentally to do your best.
+Prepare yourself mentally to show your best.

 • Self-confidence: Be confident and dare to stand out.